BLSQ/iaso/README.md

 ## Postgres

-This is also the one that you get when running locally with `docker-compose run iaso manage tasks_worker`, instead of enqueuing the tasks to SQS, we now enqueue them to our postgres server.
+This is the one you get when running locally with `docker-compose run iaso manage tasks_worker`.
+Instead of enqueuing the tasks to SQS, we enqueue them to our postgres server.

-Our tasks_worker process (which runs indefinitely) will listen for new tasks and run them when it gets notified (using PostgreSQL NOTIFY/LISTEN features)
+Our `tasks_worker` process (which runs indefinitely) will listen for new tasks and run them when it gets notified (using PostgreSQL NOTIFY/LISTEN features).